Liaison Office of the Republic of South Africa, Taipei

-The Office is headed by a Representative, currently Robert Seraki Matsebe.
+The Office is headed by a Representative.

 History

 The Office was formerly the Embassy of the Republic of South Africa.
 South Africa first established a Consulate in Taipei in 1967, which was upgraded to a Consulate General three years later.
 In 1976, this was upgraded to an Embassy.

 However, when South Africa recognised the People's Republic of China, its diplomatic relations with Taiwan were terminated.
 This led to the establishment of the Office in 1998.